mohitpai/journey-optimizer.en/help/using/event/about-creating.md

 ---
 # Configure a unitary event {#configure-an-event}

+>[!CONTEXTUALHELP]
+>id="ajo_journey_event_unitary"
+>title="Unitary events"
+>abstract="The event configuration allows you to define the information Journey Optimizer will receive as events.
+You can use multiple events (in different steps of a journey) and several journeys can use the same event.
+Unitary events are linked to a specific profile.
+They can be rule-based or system-generated."

 Unitary events are linked to a specific profile.
 They can be rule-based or system-generated.
 Read more on unitary event [this section](../event/about-events.md).

 Here are the first steps to configure a new event: